 Does your company have a crisis management plan?
 Are roles explicitly defined, responsibilities clearly understood, and protocols outlined for effective crisis response?
 Who should be contacted, how do we reach them, and how soon should we notify them?
 Is your organization prepared to effectively manage a crisis situation?

 Some events that affect retail, such as gas leaks, power outages and bomb threats, are short-lived and can be handled using emergency checklists.
 However, others are of much longer duration and are true crisis events that pose severe threats to a company’s employees, customers and even its ability to continue in business and prosper.
-Some past examples are massive data breaches (Yahoo, Target), major weather events (catastrophic flooding in West Virginia), E. coli outbreaks (Chipotle), racial profiling charges (Macy’s), and flawed products (Samsung).
+Some past examples are massive data breaches (Yahoo, Equifax), major weather events (the recent hurricane devastation), E. coli outbreaks (Chipotle), racial profiling charges (Macy’s), and flawed products (Samsung).

 If your company lacks a crisis management plan, or if your current plan is incomplete or outdated, the following checklist may help focus direction and content.
 It is not meant to be a complete list but one that sparks thought around some major components of an effective plan.
 Every business is different so every final plan will be different.